AppleKid7/snakegame/README.md

 ## sbt project compiled with Scala 3

-Snake Game inspired by RockTheJVM's blog post, but experimenting with ZIO as an alternative tu Future.
+Snake Game inspired by RockTheJVM's [blog post](https://blog.rockthejvm.com/snake/), but experimenting with ZIO as an alternative to Future.

 ### Usage